Prem-Kowshik/MNIST-NeuralNetwork/README.md

 We use **cross-entropy loss** as our optimization objective because:

-1. **Probabilistic Foundation**: Cross-entropy naturally measures the difference between the true probability distribution (one-hot encoded labels) and predicted probabilities[37][40]
+1. **Probabilistic Foundation**: Cross-entropy naturally measures the difference between the true probability distribution (one-hot encoded labels) and predicted probabilities

-2. **Gradient Properties**: When combined with softmax, cross-entropy provides clean, stable gradients for backpropagation, leading to efficient optimization[21][22]
+2. **Gradient Properties**: When combined with softmax, cross-entropy provides clean, stable gradients for backpropagation, leading to efficient optimization

-3. **Classification Optimization**: Cross-entropy is specifically designed for classification tasks and penalizes wrong predictions more heavily than being "close but not perfect"[39][45]
+3. **Classification Optimization**: Cross-entropy is specifically designed for classification tasks and penalizes wrong predictions more heavily than being "close but not perfect"

-4. **Information Theory**: It measures the average number of bits needed to encode the true distribution using the predicted distribution, providing a principled approach to model evaluation[43][50]
+4. **Information Theory**: It measures the average number of bits needed to encode the true distribution using the predicted distribution, providing a principled approach to model evaluation

 The mathematical relationship between softmax and cross-entropy creates elegant gradients that simplify to `predicted_probability - true_label`, making optimization very efficient.